 National designators will be used to identify the operating agency and crewmembers.
 For Forest Service ASM units, the Lead Plane call sign will be used, and "Bravo" will replace "Lead".
 For example: Bravo 5-2.
 For CAL FIRE ASM units, the call sign "Charlie" will be used.
-BLM ASM's have national call signs assigned.
+For BLM ASM units, call sign "Kilo" will be used.

 All dispatching of Lead Planes/ASMs will be done by the GACCs.
 Normal ordering procedures will be followed.

 The GACC Federal Aircraft Coordinators will coordinate with the Aviation Group for the availability and assignments for all Federal Lead/ASM planes assigned to California.
 Refer to end of this chapter for a complete listing of pilots, locations, qualifications, and identifiers.